Skip to main content

 • Official RFID ear tags applied to animals of U.S. origin must depict the U.S. Route Shield.

-3. Please contact the state of destination for their requirements.
+Please contact the state of destination for additional requirements.

 *In Presque Isle County, as well as in the bovine tuberculosis (TB) Modified Accredited Zone (MAZ), which consists of Alcona, Alpena, Montmorency, and Oscoda counties, there are additional requirements for identification and movement of bison or cattle.